sarahlikeshiny/node-graphql-typescript/README.md

-### Boilerplate Node Graphql server built with Express and typescript
+### Boilerplate Node Graphql server built with Express and Typescript